dawsonblock/VULKEN-3D-WORLD/docs/QUICKSTART.md

 # Quickstart Guide

-This guide walks you through cloning the repository, running basic smoke tests, and launching the demo viewer.
+This guide walks you through cloning the repository, running basic smoke tests, and executing a graphics sample.

 ## 1. Repository setup